 - Select the app that you want to uninstall from your Mac.

-- Click the Uninstall button to remove it from your Mac completely.
+- Click the Uninstall button to delete an app.

 - Confirm the removal.